-A merit-based scholarship, grant or award, including Presidential, Director’s, Promising Artist, Artist Grant, and Named/Endowed Scholarships or Awards will be renewed under the following terms and conditions:
+A merit-based scholarship, grant or award, including Presidential, Director’s, Promising Artist, and Artist Grant will be renewed under the following terms and conditions:

 Unless specifically designated otherwise, all awards are issued based upon the student’s anticipated enrollment as a full-time undergraduate (completing 12 credits or more per semester, in a degree-granting program).
 Students who become less than full time or who enroll as “non-degree” may lose their eligibility for aid in full or in part.

-The Financial Aid Office periodically reviews all student accounts and immediately removes any aid credited to the account of a student who has failed to satisfy progress or enrollment requirements as stated above.
+The Student Financial Services Office periodically reviews all student accounts and immediately removes any aid credited to the account of a student who has failed to satisfy progress or enrollment requirements as stated above.

 Students are reminded that withdrawing from their courses (either in full or in part) may cause them to lose their eligibility for aid in current and future semesters.

-To avoid unexpected balances, students must contact the Financial Aid Office with any questions pertaining to this subject.
+To avoid unexpected balances, students must contact the Student Financial Services Office with any questions pertaining to this subject.

-Graduate students are eligible to apply for Stafford and Grad PLUS loans and should refer to the section on student loans for further information.
+Graduate students are eligible to apply for Direct and Direct PLUS Loans and should refer to the section on student loans for further information.
 Graduate students may also be eligible for assistantships or fellowships through the department in which they are enrolled.
 Contact the departmental office for additional information and application instructions.